 - Why: Experience hardcore local Korean culture

 - Price: 3x baby octopuses @ $10 USD

-- Entrance: FREE, bring your own purchased seafood to the restaurants within the market.
+- Entrance: FREE, bring your seafood to a restaurant within the market.

-- Notes: Make sure you chew enough otherwise you may suffocate and die due to its tentacles grabbing hold of your throat.
-Not for the foodies with a weak stomach.
+- Notes: Make sure you chew enough otherwise you may suffocate and die due to the tentacles grabbing hold of your throat.

-- Similar: Eating Sheep's Head in Iceland, Eating Raw Chicken in Japan and Eating Raw Horse in Holland.
+- Related: Eating Sheep's Head in Iceland, Eating Raw Chicken in Japan and Eating Raw Horse in Holland.

 My Korean friend and I decided to go to the fish market today.
 The Noryangjin fish market is a popular fisheries market south of the Seoul city center.

 I was really surprised by the selection of fish they had to offer.
 I even noticed species I have never seen before nor do they offer some of these fish at markets in Europe or Canada.

 We were hunting for some quality Sannakji (live octopus) because one of the reasons I came to Korea was to try eating a whole live octopus.